binfalse/binfalse.de/_posts/2017-02-07-android-no-internet-access-detected-won-t-automatically-reconnect-aka-connected-no-internet-.md

 I already maintain a convenient configuration for AdAway at [stuff.lesscomplex.org/adaway.txt](https://stuff.lesscomplex.org/adaway.txt), which blocks Google's captive portal detection.

-However, blocking that "feature" also has some drawbacks...
+However, blocking that "feature" also comes with some drawbacks...

 ## The downside of blocking captive portal detection